Melvillian/Melvillian/README.md

 I'm not on social media because I think it's net negative for my wellbeing, so the best way to contact to me is to know me in person, or make an issue here with info on how to contact you.

-- 🔭 I’m currently working on building web3 education tools/resources that allow me to help others and get paid
+- 🔭 I’m currently looking for a software developer role in web3, primarily in node client development.
-- 🌱 I’m currently learning how to create an Internet business, and how to build an AI assistant to help me do it
+- 🌱 I’m currently learning how to raise a daughter
 - 👯 I’m looking to collaborate on anything you're working on in web3 where you think I could be helpful
-- 🤔 I’m looking for help with nothing at the moment

 [![Contact me on Codementor](https://www.codementor.io/m-badges/melvillevt/im-a-cm-b.svg)](https://www.codementor.io/@melvillevt?refer=badge)